Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is third in the league with a collective 9.8 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the 12th-ranked team ERA among all MLB pitching staffs (3.99).
+- The Blue Jays have the 13th-ranked team ERA among all league pitching staffs (4.11).

-- Blue Jays pitchers combine to give up 38 total home runs at a rate of 1.3 per game (to rank 21st in baseball).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (42 total, 1.4 per game).

-- Kikuchi makes the start for the Blue Jays, his sixth of the season.
-He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.
+- Manoah (1-1) gets the starting nod for the Blue Jays in his seventh start of the season.
+He has a 4.88 ERA in 31 1/3 innings pitched, with 28 strikeouts.

-- The lefty's last time out was on Wednesday against the Chicago White Sox, when he threw 5 2/3 scoreless innings while allowing four hits.
+- His last time out came on Friday against the Seattle Mariners, when the right-hander went five innings, surrendering two earned runs while allowing six hits.

-- In five games this season, the 31-year-old has a 3.00 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.